drjubbs/lstm-demo/README.md

 ![conditioned data](./images/scaled_x_vars.png)

+Note that we are not taking first differences or making any transformations (like `log y`), which would normally be done for time series data.
+The intent was to keep this analysis as simple as possible.

 ### Validation

 Time series data in is general highly correlated in time (auto-correlation), so standard out of the box validation procedures like K-fold validation will not work.
 For an overview of the challenges see: